 where $d<n$, $\mathcal{A}_1$ and $\mathcal{A}_2$ can be any matrix valued measurable functions in respectively $\mathcal{M}_{d \times d}$ and $\mathcal{M}_{d \times (n-d+1)}$, $I_{n-d+1} \in \mathcal{M}_{(n-d+1) \times (n-d+1)}$ denotes the identity matrix, and $\lambda^{-1} \le b \le \lambda$ for some constant $\lambda>0$,

 Let $Lu=-\div(A\nabla u)$ with $A(X)=\dist(X, \R^d)^{d-n} \mathcal{A}(X)$.
-Then all the properties \eqref{list-Ai}--\eqref{list-BMO} in Theorem \ref{thm:main} hold, where $\mu$ is the Lebesgue measure on $\R^d$. \end{theorem}
+Then all the properties \eqref{list-Ai}--\eqref{list-BMO} in Theorem $\ref{thm:main}$ hold, where $\mu$ is the Lebesgue measure on $\R^d$. \end{theorem}

 This paper is organized as follows.
 Section~\ref{sec:prelim} contains some preliminaries, definitions, and tools that will be used throughout.
-Also, in Section~\ref{sec:PDE}, we collect the degenerate elliptic theory in the upper-half space concerning elliptic measures and Green functions which can be found in \cite{DFM3, FKJ, FKS}.
+Also, in Section~\ref{sec:PDE}, we collect the general degenerate elliptic theory concerning elliptic measures and Green functions which can be found in \cite{DFM3, FKJ, FKS}.
 Section \ref{sec:aux} presents some auxiliary results and key estimates to show our mains theorems.
 The proof of Theorem~\ref{thm:main} is given in Section~\ref{sec:main}.
 Section \ref{sec:abs} is devoted to proving Theorem \ref{thm:abs}.